Easy Chicken Cordon Bleu is deliciously breaded chicken filled with ham and cheese. It’s a family favorite recipe baked to perfection!!

 Chicken Cordon Bleu Recipe

-- 3 chicken breasts filled to form 6 thin pieces of chicken
+- 3 chicken breasts, filet to form 6 thin pieces of chicken

 - 6 slices swiss cheese